Motto: Figure It Out!

 Port Huron also is well known among hockey and softball fans as it hosts the annual youth hockey Silver Stick Championships and the annual Men's Modified Softball Championship.

 Downtown, Huron Avenue now boasts a nice selection of restaurants including Irish fare served up at Lynch's Irish Tavern, barbecue at Fuel and traditional grill fare at the recently opened Tio Gordos.
-ThumbCoast Brewery features of variety of craft beers.
-Right next door visitors can choose from a variety of food fare at Trio: Porto Cantina, Bistro 1882 and The Hack.
 Visitors seeking a more unique experience can enjoy a beautiful view from rooftop seating at The Vintage Tavern and further up Huron Avenue, outdoor seating featuring bocce ball at Casey's Pizza.
 Daytime visitors don't want to miss coffee and the organic fare served up at Kate's Downtown.
 South of the Military Street Bridge reside the unique coffee experiences of the Exquisite Corpse and The Raven Cafe.
 And of course our city is home to longstanding restaurants such as Cavis Grill, Powers Hamburgers and Mama Vicki's Coney Island.

-Just north of Port Huron Northern, you can stop off at the Birchwood Mall or enjoy a meal at any number of restaurants.
-The north end also is home to both of our community's movie theaters.
+Just north of Port Huron Northern, you will can find a variety of big-box shopping sites and enjoy a meal at any number of restaurants.
 You will find our "little town" rich with history and natural beauty.

 *The James C. Acheson Foundation has been an ongoing supporter of the Port Huron Schools' FIRST Robotics program.